SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 \[`_`hyp\]\[`_hwv`\]\[`_`arch\[N\]\[`h`\]\]\[`_`\[`G/g`\]X\[N\]\[`-`M\]\[`h`\]\]\[`_ib`\]

+Extensions are individually optional, but the ones that are used must appear in the order given in the above line.

 Remember that letters are case-sensitive.
 In case you wonder: Feature indicators are capitalized, modifiers are lower case.
 (An exception is the uppercase `_G` for a pass-through GPU vs. lowercase `_g` for vGPU.)